spack/spack/lib/spack/docs/tutorial_modules.rst

   - need constant updates, for instance as soon as a new compiler or MPI library is installed

-`Hierarchical module files <http://lmod.readthedocs.io/en/latest/080_hierarchy.html>`_ try to overcome these shortcomings by showing at start-up only a a restricted view of what is available on the system: more specifically only the software that has been installed with OS provided compilers.
+`Hierarchical module files <http://lmod.readthedocs.io/en/latest/080_hierarchy.html>`_ try to overcome these shortcomings by showing at start-up only a restricted view of what is available on the system: more specifically only the software that has been installed with OS provided compilers.
 Among this software there will be other - usually more recent - compilers that, once loaded, will prepend new directories to ``MODULEPATH`` unlocking all the software